 GP shifts in UTC/ED

-At NGPS we offer two ways for GPs to work flexibly – one is through Flexipool which is practice based work, and the other is working in the UTCs/ED (Urgent Treatment Centres/Emergency Department in the Newcastle RVI hospital).
+At NGPS we offer two ways for GPs to work flexibly – one is through Flexipool which is practice based work (GP practices in the Newcastle area), and the other is working in the UTCs (Urgent Treatment Centres) based at Molineux, Ponteland Road and the RVI.

 These have two separate processes for onboarding.
-The UTC/ED onboarding process is longer than for Flexipool partly because we have a lot of applicants, but also because it involves providing more documents so an application for an honorary contract with NuTH (Newcastle-upon-Tyne Hospitals) can be made.
-Once the application is with NuTH, it can take three to four months to process.
+The UTC onboarding process is longer than for Flexipool partly because we have a lot of applicants, but also because it involves providing more documents so an application for an honorary contract with NuTH (Newcastle-upon-Tyne Hospitals) can be made.
+Once the application is with NuTH, it can take 6 weeks to complete the remainder of the process.

 Once onboarded, the contract for working in UTCs and ED will allow you to also work in any practice-based shift that is advertised by NGPS on Lantum (our online rota management system).